340:40-7-12. Excluded income sources

 (1) job or training related expenses, such as travel, per diem, uniforms, and transportation to and from the job or training site.
 When these expenses are not reimbursements, they are not deductible;

-(2) out-of-pocket expenses incurred by volunteers in the course of volunteer activity;
+(2) out-of-pocket expenses volunteers incur in the course of volunteer activity;

 (3) medical or dependent care; and